 Previously known as Downtown Disney the conversion to Disney Springs was completed in Spring 2016.
 Originally opening in 1975 Disney Springs now consists of over 150 stores, restaurants, and entertainment locations.

-Disney Springs is open every day and has no admission fee and includes free parking.
-Transportation is available from all Walt Disney World resorts by either bus or water-taxi.
+Transportation is available from all Walt Disney World resorts by either bus or water-taxi, and free parking is available.

 You can learn more in our Guide to Disney Springs.